Optimal Transportation by Orthogonal Coupling Dynamics: Numerical Algorithm through Opinion Dynamics

 \subsection{Computational Complexity}

-For a given time step (iteration), the main computational task of the proposed OCD algorithm is evaluation of the conditional expectation, whose estimation relies on forming clusters by finding neighbours of each point in a given distribution.
-For the latter, though non-exclusively, the Ball Tree method \cite{omohundro1989five} scales efficiently i.e. $\mathcal{O}(N_p \log N_p)$ with number of particles $N_p$.
-Furthermore, the cost of OCD scales linearly with $n=\dim(X)=\dim(Y)$, since the number of ODEs is $2n$ and number of operations in order to compute the distance between each two particles is $\mathcal{O}(n)$.
-In terms of memory consumption, since OCD, unlike linear programming, does not require computation of the distance matrix, its memory requirement is $\mathcal{O}(N_p)$.
-In order to estimate the total computational cost of OCD, including number of iterations required to reach stationary state, we conducted numerical tests as shown in Fig.~\ref{fig:cost_mem_norm_m0v1_norm_m1v1}, where OCD runs between two normal distributions.
+In the following, we provide complexity estimates of OCD.
+Note that the discussion is mainly based on heuristic arguments and rely on practical scaling observations rather than formal asymptotic analysis.
+For a given time step (iteration), the main computational task of the proposed OCD algorithm is the evaluation of the conditional expectation, whose estimation relies on forming clusters by finding neighbours of each point in a given distribution.
+For the latter, though non-exclusively, the Ball Tree method \cite{omohundro1989five} scales efficiently i.e. $\mathcal{O}(n N_p \log N_p)$ with number of particles $N_p$ and space dimension $n$.
+Therefore, we expect that the OCD equipped with piecewise constant estimator for the conditional expectation to have the time complexity of $\mathcal{O}(n N_p \log N_p)$, since the number of ODEs is $2n$ and number of operations in order to compute the distance between each two particles is $\mathcal{O}(n)$.
+However, since we deployed the direct solver in the computation of the conditional expectation with piecewise linear estimator, the corresponding OCD approach scales poorly with space dimension $n$ leading to the overall time complexity of $\mathcal{O}(n^3N_p \log N_p)$. \\ \ \\ In terms of memory consumption, since OCD, unlike linear programming, does not require computation of the distance matrix, its memory requirement is linear with the number of particles (histogram-dimension) $N_p$.
+In terms of space dimension $n$, OCD becomes memory intensive at high $n$ since the deployed direct linear solver scales poorly in the high dimensional setting. \\ \ \\ In order to estimate the total computational cost of OCD, including number of iterations required to reach stationary state, we conducted numerical tests as shown in Fig.~\ref{fig:cost_mem_norm_m0v1_norm_m1v1}, where OCD runs between two normal distributions.
 The flops and storage requirements confirm our analysis on complexity and memory consumption.
 However, it is evident that OCD requires significantly more operations compared to the reference Earth Mover's Distance (EMD) method \cite{JMLR:v22:20-451}, if relatively small number of sample points (e.g. 100) is considered.
 This is mainly due to the fact that while the number of operations scales efficiently, i.e. with $\mathcal{O}(N_p \log N_p)$, the pre-factor which depends on the number of iterations required to reach stationary condition becomes dominant, if $N_p$ is relatively small.
+For $N_p>64'000$, we observe that OCD becomes more efficient than EMD.
+On the other hand, as expected, OCD with the piecewise linear approximation of the conditional expectation scales poorly with the dimension, i.e. $\mathcal{O}(n^{3.5})$, while the measured timing of OCD with the piecewise constant estimator of the conditional expectation is slightly larger than expected $\mathcal{O}(n)$.
+We performed this study using the Google's Cloud TPU v6e with 172.9 GB RAM.